 Theodor Fontane (1819-1898)

-German journalist and writer (The Stechlin, Effi Briest): If you have the choice between oysters and champagne, so usually one usually decides for both.
+German journalist and writer (Der Stechlin, Effi Briest): If you have the choice between oysters and champagne, one usually decides to do both.

 Benjamin Franklin (1706-1790)